dd9jn/rfc4880bis/crypto-refresh.md

     B = 40 || p

 where p is the public key of the point encoded using the rules defined for the specified curve.
-This format is used for ECDH keys based on curves expressed in Montgomery form.
+This format is used for ECDH keys based on curves expressed in Montgomery form, and for points when using EdDSA.

 ### Observations About Encoded EC Points